 Different collections & serving opportunities for the month of March (e.g. CARITAS furniture bank, CCHASM career clothes for women, health kits for conference, towels and washcloths for St Francis Home)

 For mission project chosen by STO, usually Rise Against Hunger

-Hosting homeless families, men, and women, usually twice a year (CARITAS Volunteer Descriptions)
+Supporting this ministry to serve homeless families, men, and women, usually twice a year

 RISE AGAINST HUNGER